nikolaswise/nikolas.ws/src/texts/city-is-a-text.md

 description: Eco's examination of referencing original - or authentic - identities applied to the character of the city.
 ---

+Super rough, need to get the Eco text in here to work from.

 #### Outline

 - Quote from Eco, his writing that examine authenticity through perspective and language.